wastingnotime/contacts-frontend-mithril-redux/README.md

 ### execute from source code

-as a prerequisite it is necessary to start the backend application
+as a prerequisite, it is necessary to start the backend application

 open another terminal and run the backend for this project
 ```